gitpod-io/gitpod/install/infra/single-cluster/aws/README.md

 make output
 ```

+> 💡 Alternatively, you can get the simple JSON output with a `terraform output` command

 ## Note the NS records from terraform output

 Once the apply process has exited successfully, we can go ahead and prepare to